CT4nk3r/proggers-bot/README.md

 ## Setup
-To run this project, install a running enviroment for python, download praw and discord.py First of all, we have to install Python from [here](https://www.python.org/ftp/python/3.9.2/python-3.9.2-amd64.exe)
+To run this project, install a running enviroment for python, download praw and discord.py First of all, we have to install Python from [here](https://www.python.org/ftp/python/3.9.2/python-3.9.2-amd64.exe).
+Now we have to use python to download the modules that we need, mainly we are using discordpy and praw.
+Open up the python terminal and type in to download discordpy: `pip install -U discord.py` Then we are going to download praw with this: `pip install praw`

 Then make an authentication file that should look something like this:
 ```